Alleviating the cosmological constant problem from particle production: Coincidence and fine-tuning problems

 \subsection{Dark matter with pressure?}

-In view of the aforementioned prescriptions, our corresponding dark energy model can be modeled using a dark fluid \cite{dunsby,LQ0}, effectively compatible with the one presented in Refs. \cite{LQ,LQ2,LM,DLM}.
+In view of the aforementioned prescriptions, our corresponding dark energy scenario can be modeled using a dark fluid \cite{dunsby,LQ0}, effectively compatible with the one presented in Refs. \cite{LQ,LQ2,LM,DLM}.
 This fluid can be interpreted as \emph{a single fluid of matter with pressure}, where the pressure is furnished by the additional bare cosmological constant.
 Indeed, if zero-point fluctuations are cancelled, leaving a $\Lambda_B\neq 0$, the remaining universe density would be associated to matter (and radiation, clearly), but the corresponding pressure would be given by the sum of $\Lambda_B$ and the pressure of dust and radiation.
 As the universe expands, radiation dominates over matter and $\Lambda_B$.
 But, since $\Lambda_B$ magnitude is comparable with matter, once the matter epoch finishes then $\Lambda_B$ tends to dominate over dark matter and baryons, reproducing \emph{de facto} the behavior of current cosmological model.
+Accordingly, we can quantify the pressure throughout the Universe evolution as follows: \begin{itemize} \item[--] During inflation, our choice of the hilltop potential leads to vacuum energy ($\rho_{vac}$) domination, resulting in a large and negative pressure.
+This is a common trait to all inflationary models, and of course implies the violation of the strong energy condition \cite{referenza4}.
+In this phase, the corresponding universe dynamics is then described by a quasi de Sitter solution, whose deviations from the pure de Sitter are due to the inflaton fluctuations. \item[--] At the end of inflation, a large part of vacuum energy has been transformed into geometric particles, while the remaining contribution is responsible for ordinary baryonic production.
+The pressure associated to geometric particles ($-\Lambda_B$) has been computed in Sec. \ref{sezIVB} and corresponds to the transition from the inhomogeneous quasi-de Sitter phase to a matter-dominated one, which represents a well-known simplified scheme for reheating.
+Clearly, the strong energy condition is here restored. \item[--] After reheating, we find the usual radiation and then matter eras.
+In such phases the total pressure is due to dust, radiation and the $\Lambda_B$ contribution.
+However, the latter is expected to be small compared with radiation at early stages, being compatible with the standard Big Bang model. \item[--] At late times, matter and radiation becomes subdominant with respect to the bare cosmological contribution, whose negative pressure is expected to drive the current Universe expansion.
+This implies a new violation of the strong energy condition, which however overcomes the coincidence and fine-tuning problems due to the geometric origin of such pressure, as previously discussed. \end{itemize} In Tab. \ref{tab2} we summarize the phases described above, specifying the corresponding pressure due to the dominant fluid in each phase.

 Hence, the here-depicted overall paradigm fully-degenerates with the $\Lambda$CDM model, being however physically highly-different from it.